Customer Case Study

 Due to a lack of affordable housing options, the farmworkers spend between 30%-54% of earnings on housing.
 With a large piece of the budget spent on housing, this means that other basic needs such as food and healthcare are not being met.
 The high cost of living in return leads to overcrowded housing, which studies have found has negative effects on mental health, ability to cope with stress, interactions between children and parents, social relationships, and sleep of children.

-Sonoma County Health Department used LiveStories and HealthData+ to present the data in its right context and create an engaging and insightful story that is being used to advocate for policy changes at both the state and state level around affordable housing, childcare, and access to healthcare.
+Sonoma County Health Department used LiveStories and HealthData+ to present the data in its right context and create an engaging and insightful story that is being used to advocate for policy changes at both the state and county level around affordable housing, childcare, and access to healthcare.

 These farmworkers are long-standing members of our community.
 Their families live here and their children are students in our local schools and represent our future workforce.
 In order to ensure the County’s continued success, we must ensure their success moving forward.